-Yesterday I shared a comprehensive peek into my Whole30 experience.
-We covered the basics, but now let's talk about one of the most important parts of the experience: grocery shopping.
+I've already shared a comprehensive peek into my Whole30 experience.
+And this site has covered the basics, but now let's talk about one of the most important parts of the experience: grocery shopping.

-I put together a survival guide with some tips and tricks I’ve learned along the way.
-I’m going to share my shopping tips, with ways to mind your budget and cut costs, plus a few hacks to simply make life easier if you decide to follow this program.
-Let’s do this!
+I put together a survival guide with some tips and tricks I've learned along the way.
+In here, I share my shopping tips, with ways to mind your budget and cut costs, plus a few hacks to simply make life easier if you decide to follow this program.
+Let's do this!

 Basic Grocery Shopping Tips for Whole30

 So you've decided to do this thing.
 Now it's time to stock up on food, but where the heck do you start?

 - Make a list.
 I know it sounds really basic, but making a list can be a lifesaver.
 Before you venture out into the great unknown, sit down and think about what you're going to be making for the week.
 Write out the ingredients you'll need for your recipes, and round it out with things to snack on, such as carrots, celery, fruits, and nuts.
 Your list is going to be your guide to cutting down on getting overwhelmed, and it takes some of the guesswork out of trying to remember what you can and cannot eat on-plan.
 It's way easier to tote around a grocery list than it is to tote around a large hardcover book.
 Trust me.

 - Shop the perimeter of the grocery store.
 As a general rule, the fresh stuff is going to be around the perimeter of your local market.
 This is where the produce, eggs, and meat live.
 In order to cut down on temptation, avoid venturing down the middle aisles that contain the processed stuff.
 It's way too easy to get grumpy once your eyes lock with a box of Cinnamon Toast Crunch.